guillesanbri/DPT/README.md

 ### Acknowledgements

 This work obviously would not have been possible without the incredibly valuable contribution of the [Vision Transformers for Dense Prediction](https://github.com/isl-org/DPT) paper and the implementations of efficient attention mechanisms from [Phil Wang](https://github.com/lucidrains).
-Likewise, a huge thank you to the PyTorch community and Ross Wightman for its incredible work with [timm](https://github.com/rwightman/pytorch-image-models).
+Likewise, a huge thank you to the PyTorch community and Ross Wightman for his incredible work with [timm](https://github.com/rwightman/pytorch-image-models).

 ### License